Dr. Kathryn Hemmann

 Lecturer in Japanese Studies

 Kathryn Hemmann is the author of numerous essays on Japanese fiction, graphic novels, and video games.
 Their book Manga Cultures and the Female Gaze (available from Palgrave) argues that an awareness of female and queer writers and readers can transform our understanding of media that is often assumed to take a straight male audience for granted.
-Kathryn runs the blog Contemporary Japanese Literature (japaneselit.net), which features reviews of fiction in translation and short articles on gender, society, and popular culture.
+Kathryn runs the blog Contemporary Japanese Literature (japaneselit.net), which features reviews of Japanese fiction in translation.

 Education